 Want to see a different side of the Emerald Isle?
-Freya Herring goes in search of seven very special places to rest your head.
+Go in search of seven very special places to rest your head.

 Ireland has always been beautiful, but today it’s a vibrant, exciting and creatively diverse place to visit.
 Staying in Ireland means you could find yourself sleeping in a 100-year-old lighthouse, a yurt or a castle, even in a transparent dome where the stars will lull you to sleep.
 Welcome to a new, unique side of Ireland.

 Finn Lough Resort is one of those places you hear about, but can’t imagine that such a spot actually exists; it’s that spectacular.
 Sure, you can stay in one of their lakeside lodges overlooking picturesque Lower Lough Erne, or in a cottage or catered suite, but the real magic happens in their bubble-like Forest Domes.
 With 180-degree views, you’re immersed in nature in the most luxurious way possible: with a four-poster bed, en-suite bathroom, fluffy robes and comfy slippers.
 There are even telescopes for night-time stargazing.

 Sleep within history

 Belfast was once a great ship-building city, and from 1909 to 1911 Harland and Wolff constructed the most famous ship of all here, the RMS Titanic.
 To honour its legacy, the shipyard has been regenerated into Titanic Quarter.
 Here, you’ll find restaurants, the Titanic Belfast visitor attraction and the recently opened luxurious Titanic Hotel.